Equipment Breakdown Coverage

 Loss of expected business income – Should a backhoe fail, it could prevent you from being able to complete your next professional landscaping project, which would lead to lost income.

 Cost of temporary or permanent repairs – If your equipment is damaged, your policy would help you cover the costs to repair or replace the important equipment.

 Cost of data restoration – When computers and other key systems fail, that can lead to data loss.
 An equipment breakdown coverage policy could be used to help recoup the costs of recovering and restoring the lost data.

 Cost of demolition, repair, and/or rebuild – The policy can be used to help repair or rebuild the wreckage caused by failed equipment.

-In a case like this, your equipment breakdown coverage would act as a lifeline.
-You could use it to fix all the damages and get back to business.
+In a case like this, your equipment breakdown coverage would act as a lifeline to help you fix the damages so you can get your business back up and running again.

 Equipment breakdown coverage was created to cover a wide range of different types of equipment, including:

 Electrical and mechanical equipment — This includes a diverse selection of electrical or mechanical equipment, such as: